GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

 Figure 1: Architecture of NGINX-based HTTPS load balancer

-Important:  This tutorial uses Google Compute Engine virtual machine instances,
+**Important**:  This tutorial uses Compute Engine virtual machine instances,
-            a billable component of Google Cloud Platform.
+            a billable component of Google Cloud.
 The cost of running this tutorial varies depending on run time, number of instances, and machine type.
 Use the [pricing calculator][pricing] to generate a cost estimate based on your projected usage.
 New Google Cloud